 Now, we have reached a point where it has become impossible to be faster, so what will the differentiator be for the next decade?

 Today, we live in a world where digital convenience is no longer a differentiator.
 Instead it has become a commodity.
-If you have it: fine; if you don’t, success is hard to come by.
+If you have it, fine; if you don’t, success is hard to come by.
 The most successful news apps are not just those with the best and fastest items, they’re also the most convenient apps.
-That begs the question: after speed and convenience, what criterion comes next?
+That begs the question: after speed and convenience, what criterion comes next for an audience?

 Let me share two strategies with you: partner in life and having a positive impact on society.

 Instead of sharing news item per news item, can you become a partner in people’s lives?
 Can you become the consumers’ information partner?
 A partner-in-life strategy is no longer about your planning and priorities but about offering the right information to the right person at the right timing in the right format.
 The context (mood, location, available time) will define if, how and when somebody has a need for information.
 Constantly adapting to this context will help you strengthen the relationship.
 Being an information partner goes beyond bringing news.
 Imagine you know that someone is going on a business trip to Istanbul: maybe you can already offer content and news related to that trip.
 In this case it is not just about speed but also about finding the right timing.
 It is not just about bringing news, it is about offering relevant information.

 Positive impact on the world